 By Evan Parker

 Want to write an article for this Newsletter that can help other English learners?
-Ask me first or send an article to firstname.lastname@example.org.
+Ask me first or send your article to firstname.lastname@example.org.